Antwerp Diamond Bank: Postwar expansion and 1980s crisis

+Within KBC Group

-In 1999, KBC Bank acquired the shares in ADB that Generale Bank (which had merged with Société Belge de Banque in 1965), and Banque Bruxelles Lambert (the result of the 1975 merger of Banque de Bruxelles and Banque Lambert) had held.
-KBC thereby became the primary shareholder in ADB, increasing its ownership from 37% to 87%.
+In 1999, KBC Group acquired the shares in ADB that the Générale de Banque (which had merged with Société Belge de Banque in 1965) and Bank Brussels Lambert (the result of the 1975 merger of Banque de Bruxelles and Banque Lambert) had held.
+KBC thereby became the primary shareholder in ADB, increasing its ownership from 37 to 87 percent.